mattstief/compare-poker-hands/readme.txt

 to compile:
-`make` or `g++ -o poker.exe *.cpp` make stores the output and exe files in build/ directory
+`make` or `g++ -o poker.exe *.cpp` make stores the output and exe files in the build/ directory

 to test and run:
 `bash ./poker_test.sh` will run the program with all .txt files in the tests/ directory